TakiKacper/JoyconPresenter/README.md

 - Open your presentation
 - Move mouse onto it
 - Present:
-    - Pressing 'Y' or 'Right Arrow' shows the next slide
+    - Pressing 'Y' or 'Right Arrow' shows the next slide (simulates clicking the left mouse button)
-    - Pressing 'B' or 'Down Arrow' goes back
+    - Pressing 'B' or 'Down Arrow' goes back (simulates clicking the right mouse button and combination alt + left arrow)

 Note there is an exe build available in releases